 Personal use of social media

-media post conversation or message, or any other kind of information or communications transmitted to, received or printed from, or stored or recorded on our electronic
+media post conversation or message, or any other kind of information or communications transmitted to, received or printed from, or stored or recorded on our electronic information and communications

 Educational or Extra Curricular Use of Social Media

-The School may use internet searches to perform pre-employment checks on candidates in the course of recruitment.
-Where the School does this, it will act in accordance with its data
+School may use internet searches to perform pre-employment checks on candidates in the course of recruitment.
+Where the School does this, it will act in accordance with its data protection and

 Responsible use of social media